Twelve Years a Slave: Reception and historical value

 Early and mid-twentieth century historians of slavery, Kenneth Stampp, Stanley Elkins, and Ulrich Bonnell Phillips, endorsed the historical accuracy of the book.
 Eakin and Logsdon in 1968, wrote: "In the last analysis, [the] narrative deserves to be believed, not simply because [Northup] seems to be talking reasonably, not merely because he adorns his tale with compelling and persuasive details.
 At every point where materials exist for checking his account, it can be verified."
 These materials include trial records, correspondence, diary, and slave sale records.

+Historian Jesse Holland noted in a 2009 interview that he was able to rely on Northup's memoir with its detailed description of Washington in 1841 to identify the location of some slave markets in the capital.
+Holland has also researched the roles of African American slaves who, as skilled laborers, helped build some of the important public buildings in Washington, including the Capitol and parts of the original White House.

 While Twelve Years a Slave is the best-known example of someone who was kidnapped and later freed – albeit through extraordinary efforts – historians have begun to research and present other cases.
 Most of the known court cases of freedom suits related to kidnapping victims were filed in New Orleans, although some were in border states such as Missouri.
 One such suit took place in Tuscaloosa, Alabama, where Cornelius Sinclair, a free black man from Philadelphia, Pennsylvania, had been sold after being kidnapped in August 1825 and transported South with some younger free blacks.
 A total of about 20 young blacks disappeared from the Philadelphia area that summer, some survivors sold into slavery in Mississippi.
 Helped by the intervention of Philadelphia mayor Joseph Watson, most of those kidnapped were returned free to Philadelphia by June 1826, but Sinclair's odyssey was longer.
 He was freed in 1827 by a unanimous verdict of an all-white jury.